GRI: 102-16; 102-17; 205-2

 As part of Walmart’s Associate Engagement Survey (AES), we ask questions related to integrity to establish an integrity score.
 The Integrity Index score helps us better understand the strength of our culture of integrity, while identifying opportunities to provide additional guidance and leadership.

-For 2020, the Integrity Index measured the favorability of associate responses to six questions:
+For 2021, the Integrity Index measured the favorability of associate responses in six areas:

 - I am comfortable expressing my concerns without fear of retaliation.